nickTinMicrosoft/AICOE_AzureAIServices_API_Examples/README.md

 # AI Summit - App + AI Innovation - Empower Citizens with AI Powered Applications on Azure
+## All code is written using Jupyter Notebooks, you will need to install the Jupyter Notebooks extension in VS Code
 ### Included in this Repo
-Example code from MS docs Quickstars on how to use Azure Cognitive Services APIs
+Example code from MS docs Quickstarts on how to use Azure Cognitive Services APIs.

 * aoai code
     * image generation using DALL-E 3 Azure Open AI Model --- must have Azure Open AI and DALL-E model deployed

 * Asynchronous API
     * Document Translator (both Async and Sync in notebook)
+        * Synchronized API will read all documents in a container, within a storage account, translate them and save them to a different container.
+        * Async will create a button, when clicked you can "Upload" a document, it will read document, translate and return the translated text to the output.
+It does not save a translated copy to anything.
+At this time (Jan 2025) it is only reading .txt files.
     * Text to Speech
     * Speech to Text